 - a.
-While the ball is in play any person other than a player or an official interferes in any way with the ball, player or an official. - b.
+While the ball is alive and during the continuing action after the ball has been declared dead, any person other than a player or an official interferes in any way with the ball, player or an official. - b.
 A team refuses to play within two minutes after ordered to do so by the referee. - c.
-A team repeatedly commits fouls for which penalties can be enforced only by halving the distance to its goal line. - d.
+A team repeatedly commits fouls for which penalties can be enforced only by halving the distance to its goal line.

+d.
 An obviously unfair act not specifically covered by the rules occurs during the game (A.R.
-4-2-1-II).
+4-2-1-II and 9-2-3-I).